Unfortunately tactical nuclear weapons are needed to deter superpower navies

 Nukes = independence

-If Australia possessed small tactical nuclear weapons we could retain significant independence as long as we didn’t threaten the superpowers.
+If Australia possessed small tactical nuclear weapons we could retain significant independence as long as we didn’t directly threaten the superpowers.

 Like France and the UK, we may be able to retain a ‘bubble’ around the country that could encompass New Zealand and some nearby pacific island nations that the superpowers don’t really need.